kulturkrock/screencrash-components/myggcheck/README.md

 ## Variables to control it
 Use the environment variable `SCREENCRASH_CORE` to enlighten this component on where to find the core component.

+Use the environment variable `SCREENCRASH_COMPONENT_ID` to give this component instance a name.